 International Service Programs

+Participating in an international service program like the Peace Corps is another way to travel overseas to teach.
 Teaching English is one of the most common placements for Peace Corps volunteers.
 Volunteers have the opportunity to work in developing countries in Africa, Latin America, and Eastern Europe.
 Some volunteers also teach math, science, and health.

-The Peace Corps charges no fees and volunteers receive a multitude of benefits including a relocation allowance of $8000 upon completing their term of duty, loan assistance, free travel to their service site, health coverage, and preference for federal employment.
+The Peace Corps charges no fees, and volunteers receive a multitude of benefits including a relocation allowance of $8000 upon completing their term of duty, loan assistance, free travel to their service site, health coverage, and preference for federal employment.

 Those who complete their Peace Corps assignment become members of a large network of alumni who can be of tremendous assistance with future careers.